wikimedia/wvui/readme.md

     [when running Storybook](https://github.com/storybookjs/storybook/issues/4853).
 -   If Storybook encounters an error when booting, it does not launch even after the error is resolved.
+-   JavaScript configuration files are not type checked when building the library.
+This seems to be because Webpack shakes out dead code.
+All types can be tested manually via `npx tsc --noEmit --incremental false`.

 [storybook is incompatible with vue devtools]:
 	https://github.com/storybookjs/storybook/issues/1708#issuecomment-630262553